 Does your garden treat you to a glorious bounty of blooms early on in the season with many perennials and bulbs bounding into action then you are left struggling to get color in your garden for the rest of the Summer?
 When you plant your cottage garden for continuous color you will never be short of blooms.
 Choosing plants with different bloom times is key.

 Here in my my garden it starts with my tulips and daffodils.
 I have a ton of these red perennial tulips that multiply each year.
 I prefer the perennial tulips for just that reason, no need to keep replanting and I love the single color for impact.
-Other tulips I grow I dig up once their foliage fades and store the bulbs in my cool basement for replanting next Fall.
+Other tulips I grow I dig up once their foliage fades and store the bulbs in my cool basement for replanting next Fall but I must admit that is not always that successful, the perennial tulips are my go to choice.

 These really get going in April in my garden, yet just half an hour down the road they get started in March, so when your garden does its thing depends on where you are located.